Prakash-code-sys/Self-ticket-Generate/README.md

 union
 select healthcheck,types,mins,date,
 case
-when prasath = 'C' then 'Prasath'
+when prasath = 'C' and code = 'C' then 'Prasath'
 End as author
 from final
 where prasath = 'C' and code = 'C'